annamaria23/retrotransposon-atlas/README.md

 Code repository for "Lifestyles of _Gypsy_-family transposons shape their regulatory mechanisms" by [Anna-Maria Papameletiou](https://github.com/annamaria23), Benjamin Czech Nicholson, [Susanne Bornelöv](https://github.com/susbo) and Gregory J Hannon.

-We present all the code used to annotate _D. melanogaster_-like _Gypsy_-family TEs across 248 drosophild genomes and downstream analysis.
+We present all the code used to annotate _D. melanogaster_-like _Gypsy_-family TEs across 248 drosophild genomes and associated downstream analysis.

 ## Overview